dhuff-sc/CSD228Lab2/docs/001-messenger-adr.md

 ### Sending Offline Messages

-We can address the issue of being able to send offline messages by prodiving a queue in the form of an interface with a list of queued messages or a repository.
+We can address the issue of being able to send offline messages by providing a queue in the form of an interface with a list of queued messages or a repository.

 Repository